RULE 10. THE RECORD ON APPEAL

 (i) a copy of the transcript must be served on each party designated in the order for transcript;

-(ii) proof of service of the transcript must be filed with the supreme court clerk;
+(ii) proof of service of the transcript must be filed by electronic means with the

-including the cover, table of contents, and certifications, in the same order as in the paper
+transcript, including the cover, table of contents, and certifications, in the same order as

-transcript.
-The electronic transcript must include fixed line number and page numbers
+in the paper transcript.
+The electronic transcript must include fixed line number and page

 (B) In an appeal of the determination of an administrative agency, the agency must file